Richard Lee, M.D.

-Dr. Lee has published over 180 peer-reviewed articles based on his research, which combines approaches in biotechnology and molecular biology to discover new avenues to manage and treat heart disease.
-In addition, Dr. Lee is an active clinician; he regularly treats patients as a cardiologist at Brigham and Women’s Hospital, teaches physical diagnosis to Harvard Medical students, and volunteers his time for medical care to the homeless at a Boston-area shelter.
+Dr. Lee has published over 270 peer-reviewed articles based on his research, and teaches undergraduates at Harvard College.
+In addition, he is an active clinician.
+He regularly treats patients as a cardiologist at Brigham and Women’s Hospital.

 - Healing hearts: the HSCI approach to cardiovascular disease research

 - Functioning of aged brains and muscles in mice made younger

 - Making old hearts younger - HSCI researchers find protein that reverses some effects of aging in mice